thomaspinckney3/cs4501/Project3.md

 Putting that all together into the docker-compose.yml will start my three containers for me (I manually start the mysql container).

-You will have something like that, but you will have to modify the code accordingly to match you configuration:
+A sample docker-compose.yml (you will have to modify the code accordingly to match you configuration):

    ```YAML
    models: